-After 5 years of lobbying, which includes appearances before the European Parliament and frequent correspondence with the EU on the data protection implications of automatic exchange of information ('AEOI'), data protection campaigners have scored their first substantial victory.
+After five years of lobbying, which includes appearances before the European Parliament and frequent correspondence with the EU on the data protection implications of automatic exchange of information ('AEOI'), data protection campaigners have scored their first substantial victory.

 On 14 April 2021, the European Data Protection Board (EDPB), which brings together representatives of the national data protection authorities of all EU Member States, issued a statement in which it acknowledges the concerns raised by campaigners: